ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-The laptop got the most current at the momentinteriors: a powerful 6-core Intel Core i7-9750H processor with a clock frequency of 2.6-4.5 GHz with integrated graphics Intel UHD Graphics 630, 32 GB of RAM DDR4 with a frequency of 2666 MHz and a discrete graphics accelerator NVIDIA GeForce RTX 2070 with 8 GB of GDDR6 memory on board.
-Not a “lightweight” Max-Q, but a full version.
-The storage uses 256, 512 GB or 1 TB NVMe PCIe SSD with support for RAID0.
-To cool all of this, a proprietary CO Active Aerodynamic System (AAS) with two fans and six heat pipes is used, and for better air intake, the design already familiar from the past Zephyrus with a slightly open bottom lid of the laptop is used.
-The laptop is equipped with a 15.6-inch IPS-screen with a resolution of 1920x1080 and a refresh rate of 144 Hz (and this is the “basic” version, 240 Hz in the top).
-There are almost the entire set of necessary ports: RJ45, USB 3.1 Gen 2 Type-C (with support for DisplayPort 1.4 and USB Power Delivery), 2xUSB 3.1 Gen 1 Type-A, 1xUSB 3.1 Gen 2 Type-A, HDMI 2.0b and separate 3.5- mm headphone and microphone jacks It uses its own power supply for charging, but it supports Type-C charging for “everyday” tasks from any power supply unit with 65 W USB Power Delivery.
-The laptop is powered by a 76Wh battery.
+The laptop received the most current ones at the momentinternals: powerful 6-core Intel Core i7-9750H processor clocked at 2.6-4.5 GHz with integrated Intel UHD Graphics 630, 32 GB of DDR4 RAM with a frequency of 2666 MHz and discrete graphics accelerator NVIDIA GeForce RTX 2070 with 8 GB of GDDR6 memory on board.
+Not &#8220;lite&#8221; Max-Q, but a full-fledged option.
+NVMe PCIe SSDs of 256, 512 GB or 1 TB with RAID0 support are used for storage.
+To cool all this, the proprietary Active Aerodynamic System (AAS) with two fans and six heat pipes is used, and for better air intake, a design with a slightly opening bottom cover of the laptop is used, already familiar from past Zephyrus.
+The laptop is equipped with a 15.6-inch IPS screen with a resolution of 1920x1080 and a refresh rate of 144 Hz (and this is the “basic” version, in the top - 240 Hz).
+There is almost the entire set of necessary ports: RJ45, USB 3.1 Gen 2 Type-C (with support for DisplayPort 1.4 and USB Power Delivery), 2xUSB 3.1 Gen 1 Type-A, 1xUSB 3.1 Gen 2 Type-A, HDMI 2.0b and separate 3.5- mm jacks for headphones and microphone.
+It uses its own power supply for charging, but Type-C charging is supported for &#8220;everyday&#8221; tasks from any power supply with 65 W USB Power Delivery.
+The laptop is powered by a 76 Wh battery.

 </ p>